The WHY in Business Processes: Discovery of Causal Execution Dependencies: Results

 We first show the results corresponding to the synthetic datasets configurations in Table~\ref{tab:configuration-confounder}, split by distribution.
 For the uniform case, in both algorithms, results were consistent across all five logs.
 The respective process mining algorithm results for each of the log runs are illustrated in Fig~\ref{fig:uniform-case-pm-results}.
 For the exponential case, the results are shown in Fig~\ref{fig:exp-case-pm-results}.

-Note that in the exponential case, in each log there were a number of execution traces in which the order of the $Email$ and the $Archive$ tasks is reversed (ranging 3 - 15).
+Note that in the exponential case, in each log there were several execution traces in which the order of the $Email$ and the $Archive$ tasks is reversed (\chadded[id=add]{this number}{} ranging \chadded[id=add]{between} 3 \chadded[id=add]{to}\chdeleted[id=del]{-} 15).
 As a result, the $\alpha$-algorithm always concluded a split after the execution of the $Accept$ task, subsequently with no deterministic order between the $Email$ and $Archive$ tasks.
 Structure-wise, this result is, in fact, equivalent to the CBP model.
 On the contrary, being more robust to order swapping, the Heuristic algorithm yielded the same sequential flow structure, where the numbers on the edges denote the number of instances that conform to the execution order (i.e., excluding swapped occurrences).
-Specifically, Fig~\ref{fig:exp-case-pm-results}(b) shows the result for a log where the number of swapped cases equals three.
+Specifically, Fig~\ref{fig:exp-case-pm-results}(b) shows the result for a log where the number of swapped cases equals \chadded[id=add]{to} three.

 To test for the sensitivity of the Heuristic algorithm to the number of swapped cases, we ran two additional tests, one in which we filtered out the swapped cases, and a second in which we generated a log with the uniform distribution configuration, but altered the duration for the $Archive$ task to be drawn from $\mathcal{U}[8,10]$, to ensure it significantly overlaps with the $Email$ task.
 The corresponding results for these two tests are presented in Fig~\ref{fig:heuristic-sensitivity}.
 Running a similar test with the $\alpha$-algorithm was skipped, given its rigid sensitivity to the number of swapped cases that consistently leads to the result in Fig.~\ref{fig:exp-case-pm-results}(a).